TL;DR

 Once you have your authorisation number, you can find a specialist.
 Your insurer will provide you with a list of approved consultants.
 You can usually find this list via their website or by asking the claims handler on the phone.

-Key Term: "Fee-Assured" Specialist Always choose a specialist who is "fee-assured."
+Key Term: "Fee-more confident" Specialist typically choose a specialist who is "fee-more confident."
 This means they have an agreement with your insurer to charge within a set pricing structure.
-If you choose a consultant who is not fee-assured, they may charge more than your insurer is willing to pay.
+If you choose a consultant who is not fee-more confident, they may charge more than your insurer is willing to pay.
 This creates a "shortfall," which you will have to pay out of your own pocket.

 When you call the specialist's private secretary to book the appointment, provide them with: